oxyppgyn/Python-general/README.md

 # Python-General
-This repository contains general python scripting tools that do not fit with a single project.
+General Python scripts that do not fit within another project.

+Not all of the scripts here were originally created by me.
+Original creators are credited within `.py` files or in `README` files when applicable.